-Manchester UMC’s Bike Rehab ministry is a group that receives bikes as donations, then cleans and repairs them.
+Manchester UMC’s Bike Rehab is a group that receives bikes as donations, then cleans and repairs them.
 They are donated to local charitable organizations, who distribute the “like-new” bikes.
 Children and youth can experience the joy of riding, while adults have the option of using the bikes as transportation to and from their jobs.

 How It Works